primeapple/assembler-user-interface/README.md

 # Assembler User Interface
 This project contains a prototype for the pHILOS Web Interface.
 It was made by Toni Müller as a final exam for the module "Clientseitige Webanwendungen" in the winter semester 2019/2020 at the MLU.
+It is currently published at Github Pages here: https://primeapple.github.io/assembler-user-interface Sadly it doesn't work correctly yet, so make sure to check it out locally!

 # Usage
 First you have to install the dependencies: